Most recently updated on May 11, 2023

 About a half-hour later, we meet up again with our traveling companion Interstate 40.
 We head east on this coast-to-coast freeway through the eastern flatlands of Oklahoma.

-After 45 minutes, we finally leave the Southwest and cross the border into Arkansas.
+After about an hour, we finally leave the Southwest and cross the border into Arkansas, the first of many segments of our Southern journey.

 The Natural State, as it’s nicknamed, is the 33rd most populous state with slightly more than 3 million people.
-Arkansas has only nine cities with more than 50,000 residents and it has about 160,000 fewer people than Puerto Rico.
+Arkansas has only nine cities with more than 60,000 residents.

 The economy here took a severe hit after the Civil War due to the state’s reliance on plantations and slavery.
 It diversified a bit after World War Two, relying now on agriculture, steel, the aircraft industry and tourism.
 It’s among the top states in rice, broiler chickens and turkeys.